Family Lawyers in Jefferson County, Missouri in Arnold and Serving Hillsboro

 For those who live in Jefferson County, Missouri, family is what is most important.
 When the family experiences turmoil and that foundation is shaken, it can cause hardship.
 Fortunately, an experienced family lawyer can help guide you through the maze of legal issues that affect your family.

-At Stange Law Firm, PC , we exclusively represent clients in domestic relations matters, which gives us the experience to better even the most complex, sophisticated and serious family law matter.
+At Stange Law Firm, PC, we exclusively represent clients in domestic relations matters, which gives us the experience to better even the most complex, sophisticated, and serious family law matters.
 From our office in Arnold, Missouri, we are a law firm you can trust and rely on to get you through this hard time.

 We are prepared to help you with any aspect of family law, including:

-- High Asset Divorce in Jefferson County : We have the legal staff to help protect your assets in you high asset divorce case.
+- High Asset Divorce in Jefferson County: We have the legal staff to help protect your assets in your high-asset divorce case.

 - Jefferson County Prenuptial and postnuptial agreements: Our lawyers can help draft prenuptial and postnuptial agreements for your marriage.

-- Paternity in Jefferson County : Our knowledgeable attorneys are able to help during your paternity matter.
+- Paternity in Jefferson County: Our knowledgeable attorneys can help during your paternity matter.

 - Jefferson County Guardianships and conservatorships: Our legal staff has the knowledge and devotion to assist in your guardianship and conservatorship case in Jefferson County.

-- Fertility and surrogacy in Jefferson County : Fertility and surrogacy cases can be a difficult process, and our attorneys can assist.
+- Surrogacy in Jefferson County: surrogacy cases can be a difficult process, and our attorneys can assist.